NOUIY/aws-cdk-guide/v2/ecs_example.md

 # Example: Create an AWS Fargate service using the AWS CDK<a name="ecs_example"></a>

-In this example, we show you how to create an AWS Fargate \(Fargate\) service running on an Amazon Elastic Container Service \(Amazon ECS\) cluster that's fronted by an internet\-facing Application Load Balancer from an image on Amazon ECR\.
+In this example, we show you how to create an AWS Fargate service running on an Amazon Elastic Container Service \(Amazon ECS\) cluster that's fronted by an internet\-facing Application Load Balancer from an image on Amazon ECR\.

 Amazon ECS is a highly scalable, fast, container management service that makes it easy to run, stop, and manage Docker containers on a cluster\.
 You can host your cluster on serverless infrastructure that's managed by Amazon ECS by launching your services or tasks using the Fargate launch type\.
 For more control, you can host your tasks on a cluster of Amazon Elastic Compute Cloud \(Amazon EC2\) instances that you manage by using the Amazon EC2 launch type\.